incandescent/mbt/README.md

 # Mobile Build Tool

 The tool is a set of libraries and tasks to help you install, configure, build, and maintain your mobile project based on Backbone.js and jQuery Mobile.
-The project is based on wonderful library called [grunt](https://github.com/cowboy/grunt).
+This project is based on wonderful library called [Grunt](https://github.com/cowboy/grunt).

 TODO: describe it better